maroontress/StyleChecker/doc/rules/ByteOrderMark.md

 The path separator in the pattern must be a slash ('`/`') character regardless of the platform.
 The directory names `.` and `..` are not interpreted specially (that is, `.` and `..` do not mean the current and parent directory, respectively).
 So, for example, the pattern `foo/../bar/baz.cs` does not match `bar/baz.cs`.

-Note that the pattern matching is performed with the relative paths to the project root, so if the pattern starts with a slash, it does not match any file.
+Note that the pattern matching is performed with the relative paths to the directory containing the configuration file `StyleChecker.xml`, so if the pattern starts with a slash, it does not match any file.
+It is recommended to place the configuration file in the project root directory.

 The pattern can contain an asterisk ('`*`') character as a wildcard, which matches any character other than a slash zero or more times.
 It can also contain a double asterisk ('`**`'), which represents as follows:

-- if the pattern equals `**`, it matches all files in the project root directory and subdirectories.
+- if the pattern equals `**`, it matches all files in the directory containing the configuration file and in its subdirectories.

 - if the pattern ends with `/**` (a slash followed by a double asterisk), the subpattern `/**` matches all files in the directory and subdirectories.

-- if the pattern starts with `**/` (a double asterisk followed by a slash), the subpattern `**/` matches the project root directory and subdirectories.
+- if the pattern starts with `**/` (a double asterisk followed by a slash), the subpattern `**/` matches the directory containing the configuration file and in its subdirectories.
 For example, `**/foo` matches `foo`, `bar/foo` and `bar/baz/foo`.

 - if the pattern contains `/**/`, the subpattern `/**/` matches a slash, the directories and subdirectories.
 For example, `foo/**/bar` matches `foo/bar`, `foo/baz/bar` and `foo/baz/qux/bar`.